 Voluntary corporate actions involve an activity in which shareholders opt to be participants.
 In order for the company to move forward with the corporate action, the shareholders must respond.

-A prime example of voluntary corporate action is a tender offer.
-Because it is voluntary, shareholders may participate in the tender offer or refuse to join.
+A prime example of voluntary action is a tender offer.
+Because it is voluntary, shareholders may participate in the tender offer or refuse.
 Each shareholder must submit a response regarding his or her participation.
 Any shareholder who chooses to tender shares at the predetermined price will then receive a payout from the sale.